- What are groups for?

-Warning: As the capacities of the group (number of groups, number of members and capacities for the objects of the group) are set by the subscription type of its administrator, ensure that the new administrator has a subscription type with sufficient capacities.
+Warning: As the capacities of the group (number of groups, number of members and capacities for the objects of the group) are set by the subscription of its administrator, ensure that the new administrator has a subscription with sufficient capacities.

 - Access rights in group tools

 The group administrator, assisted by their optional co-administrators, decides who may add and/or delete content in the group.
 By default, only the group administrator and co-administrators may add and delete content.

 A member who adds contents decides who may edit it.
 By default, only this member may do it.
 Therefore, group administrators may not always edit the content added by a member.
 However, they always may delete it.

 - The "All group members" checkbox

 If you select the box: "All members of (group name)" (after you have clicked on Access), the members who may join the group later will have the same rights as the current members.

 The group administrator may add one or more co-administrators to help him/her with the group management.
 For instance, a director, who is the group administrator, can add their secretary as co-administrator so that he/she can help setting up the access rights in the tools.